March 3, 2026

 Check | Can I Crack CAT with College?

 The second thing to consider when answering "Should I quit my job to prepare for the CAT exam?" is to evaluate your financial stability.
-Quitting your job is not easy, as it is equal to giving up on a regular source of income.
+Quitting your job is not easy, as it is like giving up a regular source of income.

-While finding an answer to "Should I quit my job to prepare for CAT exam?" it is important to analyse the need for intensive preparation.
+When answering "Should I quit my job to prepare for the CAT exam?", it is important to analyse the need for intensive preparation.

 Quitting your job for CAT preparation can have implications for your career.
 Reflect on the value and potential growth your current job offers.